Nolan School of Hotel Administration: Profile

 The school enrolled 895 undergraduates and 67 graduate students in 2011, hailing from almost 50 countries; it is Cornell's second smallest undergraduate college.
 Its curriculum encompasses all facets of general business management with a focus on the hospitality industry.
 Although not required, many students choose to work at the Statler Hotel to supplement their education at the school.
 SHA employs 65 full-time faculty members, most with field management experience.

 In 1954, Conrad Hilton, who was closely associated with the school after his company bought the Statler hotel chain, called it "the greatest hotel school in the world."
 Conrad Hilton later became more closely associated with another school after he founded the Hilton College of Hotel and Restaurant Management at the University of Houston in 1969.

 SHA's course catalog includes several offerings for students in other Cornell colleges, notably HADM 4300, Introduction to Wines, a wine tasting course which enrolls 600–900 students each semester, as well as a 2-credit cooking course.

 SHA also runs technical courses such as Real Estate Finance and Investments (HADM 4428), Securitization and Structured Finance (HADM 4425), and Investment Portfolio Analysis (HADM 4429).
 Roughly 40% of undergraduates go into banking or consulting fields after graduation.

 In a 2007 Newsweek article dubbing Cornell the "Hottest Ivy", SHA was mentioned to be "considered the world's best."
-The School was ranked the No. 1 hospitality and hotel management school in the world for 2015 by CEOWORLD magazine.